henriquenunez/songtron/README.md

 sudo apt-get install fluidsynth
 ```

 To play music it is also necessary to download some found fonts.
 The soundfonts being used now can downloaded [here](https://www.flstudiomusic.com/2010/02/25-piano-soundfonts.html).
+After downloading, extract the files to `assets/sound_fonts/`.